pullmoll/trusttrust/README.md

 The source is in `trusttrust.c`.

-Another small piece of code in `trust.c` is used generate the array of characters after your modified the body of `trusttrust.c`.
+Another small piece of code in `trust.c` is used generate the array of characters after you modified the body of `trusttrust.c`.

 ```
 $ make trust
 $ ./trust >s.txt
 ```
 After that edit `trusttrust.c` and paste the contents of the file `s.txt` to replace the previous code.
+Finally

 ```
 $ make
 $ ./trusttrust
 ```

 should then reproduce itself - or does it?